 Got up at 9 o’clock.
 Walked down to the office1 about 12 o’clock.
 Saw all but Oliver and Mr Aitken.
 Oliver has enlisted in the Royal Engineers and is at the War Office.
 George to be married next Wednesday.
 Edward leaving to go to Fourstones2.
 Didn’t see Mr Aitken.
 Walked round the town with Joe in the afternoon.
 Played the piano a bit.
 Mrs Wiseman and Co. to tea.
-Went down to see Willie Wanless.
+Went down and saw Willie Wanless.

 “Fourstones” refers to another paper mill (marked on map) near a village of the same name, between Hexham and Haydon Bridge on the river South Tyne.
 The Edward mentioned in this diary entry evidently planned to take up employment there.